Marcos Santana

-Marcos Santana (born 1965) is an entrepreneur, producer and media creative, former president of NBCUniversal Telemundo Enterprises’ Telemundo Global Studios and Telemundo Internacional.
+Marcos Santana (born 1965) is a Venezuelan entrepreneur, producer and media creative, former president of NBCUniversal Telemundo Enterprises’ Telemundo Global Studios and Telemundo Internacional.

 In his role as president of Telemundo Global Studios, Santana was in charge of Telemundo Studios, Telemundo International Studios and Telemundo Streaming Studios, the divisions responsible for Telemundo's scripted production both domestically and internationally.

 As president of Telemundo Internacional, Santana led international content distribution efforts for the Mexican region, oversaw international distribution efforts and identified coproduction and partnership opportunities for the development of Telemundo content.

 Early life and education

 Santana was born in Caracas, Venezuela, to an economist and a homemaker.
 He is the youngest of five brothers.
 He holds a law degree and a master's degree in copyright from Universidad Central, Universidad Santa Maria, Spain.

 Career and accomplishments

 Santana began his career in the legal department of French telecommunications company Sofretu.
 In 1987, he co-founded the production and distribution company Tepuy International to distribute formats, cartoons, series, telenovelas and other Spanish-language content in Europe, Asia, Africa and South America.

 Tepuy International began making and distributing documentaries and animated shows, but soon branched out into telenovelas.
 The company found a niche between larger distributors like Televisa and TV Globo to bring Hispanic shows, mostly telenovelas, to the European market. and obtained the distribution rights in 1993 to several popular Colombian telenovelas from RTI Colombia, Coestrellas, Jes, Caracol.

 In 1994, Tepuy, with offices in Caracas, Madrid and Rome, moved its headquarters to South Florida, eventually settling in Miami, a main hub for Hispanic television in the United States.

 Tepuy was involved in the creation and selection of many television projects with companies such as Telemundo-NBC, RTI, Disney, Sony, Caracol TV, Argos, Endemol, Gestmusic, Imagina, Televen, and Televisión Nacional de Chile among others.

 Tepuy's collaboration with RTI Colombia led to the company becoming Telemundo's international distribution partner.
 In 2005, Santana was tapped by Telemundo's president, Don Browne, to head program development at Telemundo Studios in Miami.

 In 2006, Telemundo acquired Tepuy and brought the entire company in-house in January 2007 as Telemundo International, with Santana as president.

 During Santana's tenure as President of Telemundo International from 2007 to 2017, the company handled the international distribution of U.S.-based Telemundo and Universo's original content, and that of other producers.
 In 2017, the international distribution operations for Telemundo and UNIVERSO were assumed by NBCUniversal International Distribution for all territories with the exception of Mexico, a region for which Telemundo Internacional maintains exclusive distribution rights.

 In 2015, Telemundo Internacional got a deal to be the exclusive distributor of HBO Latin America Originals in Europe, Middle East, Asia, Africa and Oceania and an agreement with Mega Chile giving it exclusive rights for the distribution of the Chilean channel's fiction programs and formats worldwide.